moccalotto/kaos/_brainstorms/ever-dungeon.md

 #### Fuel

-Most wood found in The Dungeon is used to craft items, furniture, etc.
-Certain inedible monster parts are sometimes dried out and turned into "charcoal" to be used as fuel.
+Most wood found in The Dungeon is used to craft items, furniture, etc.  Certain inedible monster parts are sometimes dried out and turned into "charcoal" to be used as fuel.
 Also a number of monsters have fat, blubber and oil deposits that can be used as fuel.

 Some other-worldly monsters such as fire elementals and salamanders can be harnessed as sources of heat.

 As with wood and metal, some intelligent monsters carry fuel sources such as oil, coal and charcoal.

+### Taxes

+The tax system is quite simple; there is none.
+However, all land must be leased from the city government.
+The price of leasing a building varies greatly depending on the price, location and condition of the building.
+The price also varies depending on the purpose the lease.
+For instance, leasing a building with the purpose of common housing is cheaper than leasing it to be used as a public house - at least in certain areas.
+The city council can designate an area to be used for a given purpose.
+If you lease a property to be used for anything other than that purpose, your lease will be higher.
+The leaseholder can get a rebate if she refurbishes the building.
+The city may also provide some financing for such purposes.

+The most expensive type of lease is the type where you lease a building for with the only purpose of living in it yourself.

+The city also have other sources of revenue such as the cranes that transport people and goods to/from The Dungeon.

+The city also imposes a 1 percent tax on guild incomes.

 ### Variant: Conflicted City